What is glaucoma?

 - The cornea or clear part of the eye may become cloudy or bluish in color.

-- The pupil may be dilated.
+- One or both pupils may be dilated.

 - Blindness.
 Blindness can occur very quickly unless the increased IOP is reduced.

 - Lethargy or decreased activity caused by subtle eye pain.